scrapinghub/exporters/docs/modules.rst

 BaseWriter class, and must implement:

     - write(dump_path, group_key=None)
-        This method is called from the manager.
-It gets a dump_path, which is the path of an items buffer file compressed with gzip.
+        The manager calls this method.
+It consumes a dump_path, which is the path of an items buffer file compressed with gzip.
 It also has an optional group_key, which provides information regarding the group membership of the items contained in that file.